sio/gitlab-runners-fleet/README.md

 - I want to be able to choose from a wider set of cloud providers than `docker-machine` supports.
 Coding new bindings for `docker-machine` seems to be a pointless endeavor.
 - I wanted a project to learn Terraform/Pulumi.
-Previous two iteration of this project were created with Pulumi and Pulumi Automation API.
+Previous two iterations of this project were created with Pulumi and Pulumi Automation API.
 Pulumi stopped developing bindings for the cloud I use (Yandex Cloud) and my Python code was not as clean as I would like, hence this (third) rewrite to Terraform & Go.